AnnaFoldberg/annafoldberg.github.io/_log/guilds/2025-11-06-guild-meeting-insights/en.md

 ##### Microservices and Kubernetes

-It was emphasized that the exam focuses on what *I* have learned about microservices and Kubernetes, both theoretically and in practice.
-The project is only evidence of this learning — not a goal in itself.
+It was emphasized that the exam focuses on what I have learned about microservices and Kubernetes, both theoretically and in practice.
+The project is only evidence of this learning, not a goal in itself.
 Therefore, I should explain my own architectural decisions, my implementations, and how I acquired the understanding, for example through videos and experiments.

 Rather than listing which microservices the project contains, it is more meaningful to explain how microservices work in theory and how I implemented them myself in practice.
-It was made clear that the focus should be on my own architectural decisions, my implementations, and my understanding of the principles — not a detailed walkthrough of others’ code or services.
+It was made clear that the focus should be on my own architectural decisions, my implementations, and my understanding of the principles, not a detailed walkthrough of others’ code or services.
 Likewise, the other services do not need to be deployed in Kubernetes.

 ##### IT Security